MechFroG88/mechfrog88.github.io/_posts/stack-the-flag-2020/2020-12-26-alice-design.markdown

 The whole idea of LFSR is to use short bytes to generate one-time pad (OTP) for [XOR encryption](https://en.wikipedia.org/wiki/XOR_cipher).

 XOR with perfectly random OTP has been proven to be perfectly secured, but it is not practical when we have to encrypt long bytes.
-Usually in XOR encryption, the key gets repeated when the message has a longer bytes than they key.
+Usually in XOR encryption, the key gets repeated when the message has a longer bytes than the key.
 The repetition of key makes it vulnerable to frequency analysis.

 Therefore, LFSR is developed to fix this issue.
 We give the system some random initial value and the size of the message we want to encrypt.
 LFSR will generate out a OTP for us to do the encryption.